-Field Description 5 ACFE Compare Function Enable - ACFE is used to enable the compare function.
-0 Compare function disabled 1 Compare function enabled 4 ACFGT Compare Function Greater Than Enable - ACFGT is used to configure the compare function to trigger when the result of the conversion of the input being monitored is greater than or equal to the compare value.
-The compare function defaults to triggering when the result of the compare of the input being monitored is less than the compare value.
+Field Description 5 ACFE Compare Function Enable - Enables the compare function.
+O Compare function disabled Compare function enabled 4 ACFGT Compare Function Greater Than Enable - Configures the compare function to trigger when the result of the conversion of the input being monitored is greater than or equal to the compare level.
+The compare function defaults to triggering when the result of the compare of the input being monitored is less than the compare level.
 O Compare triggers when input is less than compare level Compare triggers when input is greater than or equal to compare level

-10.3.3 Data Result High Register (ADCRH)
+9.3.3 Data Result High Register (ADCRH)